Menu

 def prepro(I):

-""" Preprocess 210x160x3 uint8 frames into 6400 (80x80) 1D float vectors """
+""" Preprocess 210x160x3 uint8 frame into 6400 (80x80) 1D float vector """

-I = I[35:195] # Crop
+I = I[35:195] # crop

-I = I[::2,::2,0] # Downsample
+I = I[::2,::2,0] # downsample

-I[I == 144] = 0 # Erase background
+I[I == 144] = 0 # erase background

-I[I == 109] = 0 # Erase background
+I[I == 109] = 0 # erase background

-I[I != 0] = 1 # Set others (paddle, ball) to 1
+I[I != 0] = 1 # everything else (paddles, ball) to 1

 return I.astype(np.float64).ravel()